8 technologies that an organization can adopt to help address its cybersecurity challenges

 Next-generation firewalls also need to be installed to properly segment IIoT networks and provide predictive threat analysis.
 As well, integrated configuration management systems are necessary for the integration of security information and event management (SIEM) with ICS configuration management.

 There are many other available technologies and capabilities that an organization can adopt to help address its cybersecurity challenges in the new converged environment.
-These include:

 - Next-generation IT and OT host-based intrusion prevention and detection systems, including all IoT and IIoT protocols